-The hour-long tour covers slavery (the Schuyler’s owned 8 – 15 enslaved humans), Schuyler personalities, and the room in which Alexander Hamilton wrote three of his Federalist Papers.
-Open Mid-May – October, Wed-Sun 11-5 (in July and August opens at 10am), $5 adults, 12 and under free.
+The hour-long tour covers slavery (the Schuylers owned 8 – 15 enslaved humans), Schuyler personalities, and the room in which Alexander Hamilton wrote three of his Federalist Papers.

 Capped by a skylight that was covered over during WWII, and restored to its original stained glass beauty in 2002, this magnificent stairway needs no other art or embellishment.

-On the 4th floor you’ll find the State Assembly Visitor’s Gallery, with a bird’s eye view of the proceedings in a magnificent room.
-In the fall, sign up for chilling Capital Hauntings tour.
-One hour tours are free, Mon-Fri.
-10, 12, 2, 3, Sat.
-10am, 1pm.
-In the fall, sign up for the chilling Capital Hauntings tour.
-Or take this self-guided audio tour during working hours 7am-7pm.
+On the 4th floor, you’ll find the State Assembly Visitor’s Gallery, with a bird’s eye view of the proceedings in a magnificent room.
+In the fall, sign up for the chilling Capital Hauntings tour, or, any time of year, follow the self-guided tour of the New York State Capitol.

-WALK: Empire State Plaza Concourse from the Capitol building to New York State Museum.
-Take the escalator from the lobby of the NY State Capitol Building to the lower level Concourse, a quarter mile hall that extends beneath the entire Empire State Plaza and is lined with vendors, the Empire State Plaza Visitor’s Center, and a unique collection of Mid-Century Modern Art (including a Robert Motherwell carpet, of all things).
+Walk the Empire State Plaza Concourse from the Capitol building to New York State Museum.
+Take the escalator from the lobby of the NY State Capitol Building to the lower level Concourse, a quarter-mile hall that extends beneath the entire Empire State Plaza and is lined with vendors, the Empire State Plaza Visitor’s Center, and a unique collection of Mid-Century Modern Art (including a Robert Motherwell carpet, of all things).

-The New York State Museum presents endless corridors devoted to the flora and fauna of the Empire State, as well as exhibits about NY’s human story – from the joys of Sesame Street to the tragedy of the World Trade Center’s Rescue, Recovery, and Response.
-Free, donations are accepted, Monday – Saturday, 9:30 a.m. – 5:00 p.m.
-Last ride on Carousel at 4:30.
+The New York State Museum presents endless corridors devoted to the flora and fauna of the Empire State, as well as exhibits about New York’s human story – from the joys of Sesame Street to the tragedy of the World Trade Center’s Rescue, Recovery, and Response.

-But tourists flock to the Corning Tower for the swift elevator ride to the 42nd Floor Observation deck and its unsurpassed views of the Hudson River, Albany, the Catskills and Adirondacks (NY), Green Mountains (VT), Berkshires (MA), and beyond.
-Corning Tower open Mon-Fri.
-10-4, free.
+But tourists flock here for the swift elevator ride to the 42nd Floor Corning Tower Observation Deck and its unsurpassed views of the Hudson River, Albany, the Catskills and Adirondacks (NY), Green Mountains (VT), Berkshires (MA), and beyond.

-In winter, ice skating on the plaza is one of the most romantic things to do in the Capital Region.
-While in summer, the Capital Concert Series, which includes a spectacular fireworks display on the 4th of July, draws huge crowds.
+In winter, ice skating on the plaza is one of the best date night things to do in the Capital Region.
+While in summer, Alive at Five, the Capital Concert Series, which includes a spectacular fireworks display on the 4th of July, draws huge crowds.

-The cornerstone of AIHA, however, is its 3rd floor gallery, showcasing a large collection of paintings – 83 in all – from the Hudson River School of Art.
-You’ll find the full spectrum – from the flaming sunsets of Frederick Church, to works by the “Father of the Hudson River School,” Thomas Cole, and even a rare landscape by Sarah Cole, Thomas’s sister, that she painted in the mid-1830’s.
-Works from William Hart and Homer Dodge Martin figure prominently.
-This ongoing exhibit is thrilling for all who appreciate mountain and river landscapes suffused with the poetic romanticism of the mid 1800’s.
-Open Wed-Sat 10-5 (until 8pm Thurs), Sun 12-5, $10 adults, $6 kids.
+The cornerstone of AIHA, however, is its 3rd-floor gallery, showcasing a large collection of paintings, 83 in all, from the Hudson River School of Art.
+You’ll find the full spectrum, from the flaming sunsets of Frederick Church to works by the “Father of the Hudson River School,” Thomas Cole, and even a rare landscape by Sarah Cole, Thomas’s sister, that she painted in the mid-1830s.

-GO: The First Church.
-Albany NY is the oldest chartered city in the United States, dating back to 1686, although evidence of European settlement can be seen in architecture dating back even further back.
+Albany is the oldest chartered city in the United States, dating back to 1686, although evidence of European settlement can be seen in architecture dating back even further back.

 The Schuyler family belonged to the First Church (designed by Philip Hooker in 1798), which is home to the Reformed Church in America.
 Established in 1642, this is the second oldest congregation in the United States.